Interviewed by Isao Tokuhashi

 The app soon became popular and they needed to have more IT engineers to meet users’ demands.
 But Joho felt that there were few skilled IT engineers in Japan.
 So she looked abroad in order to find great talent.

-We’ll introduce you to two men from Jamaica and China respectively, who were able to do just what the changemaker wanted.
+We’ll introduce you to five people from England, the United States, Jamaica and China respectively, who were able to do just what the changemaker wanted.